okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 ---
-title: Before you begin
+title: Customize the Okta URL domain
+excerpt: Learn how to add a custom domain name to your Okta organization.
+layout: Guides
 ---

+This guide teaches you how to customize the Okta URL domain which allows you to create a seamless branded experience for your users.

+---

+**Learning outcomes**

+Customize the Okta URL domain.

+**What you need**

+* A domain that you own, for example, `example.com`
+* A subdomain that you want to use, for example, `login.example.com`
+* A valid TLS certificate (PEM-encoded) for your subdomain
+* A 2048-bit private key (PEM-encoded)

+**Sample code**

+---

+## Overview

 You can customize your Okta organization by replacing the Okta domain name with your own domain name.
 This allows you to create a seamless branded experience for your users so that all URLs look like your application.

-Okta organizations host pages on subdomains such as `example.okta.com`.
-Using this feature aliases your Okta organization's domain name to another subdomain that you own, like `login.example.com`.
+Okta orgs host pages on subdomains such as `example.okta.com`.
+Using the custom URL domain feature aliases your Okta organization's domain name to another subdomain that you own, like `login.example.com`.

 For example, you use Okta as a user store for your apps, but you don't want your users to know that the app uses Okta behind the scenes.
 You can create a [CNAME record](https://en.wikipedia.org/wiki/CNAME_record) for the Okta domain, allowing you to alias `login.example.com` to `example.okta.com`.